 Why did it get so many retweets?

 It was the image and tweet that the Obama campaign sent out after the president was declared the winner.
-This tweet captured both an authentic and emotive moment in the conclusion of a story that had the world world watching and following with all its plots, twists, turns and characters.
+This tweet captured an authentic and emotive moment after a story that had the world watching and following with all its plots, twists, turns, and characters.

 According to data from Buzzfeed, the following happen in the next 60 seconds –